52sketches/52sketches.github.io/_posts/2020-11-19-52-Sketches-Episode-007-KimberlyStarkey.md

 Yeah, that was the that was the message I always got from my father was, you know, all right.
 Yeah.
 See if you could play this, you know, anyway.
 Yeah.
 Very cool.
 So, so Okay, so what happened near the end of that, it sounds like you were ready to do something else.

 Kimberly StarKey  24:12
 Yeah.
 Okay.
 So then, you know, the end of that I actually went through like a divorce.
 Not like a divorce.
 It was a divorce.
 Right?
 Um, yeah.
 Literally, to take serious things and, and somehow laugh at them but anywho so yeah, the end of that it was really all about, you know, I had this dog.
 You probably saw my Facebook post this morning.
-The lane Her name was and she was Yeah, I got her by accident.
+Elaine her name was and she was Yeah, I got her by accident.
 People don't understand how you can get a dog by accident but I

 Rob Head  24:47
 did get her by accident to get a dog but I did.
 She is living here now.
 And here